snakeleon/YouCompleteMe-x64/README.md

     return { 'ls': { 'java.format.onType.enabled': True } }
 ```

-The `ls` key tells YCM that the dictionary should be passed to thet LSP server.
+The `ls` key tells YCM that the dictionary should be passed to the LSP server.
 For each of the LSP server's configuration you should look up the respective
 server's documentation.